 Place equal parts sugar, water, and rosemary sprigs into a saucepan and heat over medium-low heat.
 Allow the sugar to dissolve completely and turn the heat off.
 Let the simple syrup cool completely before straining it into a clean air-tight container.

-Next, carefully hold the end of a rosemary sprig and light the other end with a match or kitchen torch until it is burning, and place it on a plate.
-Once it has started smoking, cover it by turning your cocktail glass upside down over the smoking rosemary and let it sit until you are done mixing your cocktail.
+Next, carefully hold the end of a rosemary sprig and light the other end, and place it on a plate.
+Once it has started smoking, cover it by turning your glass upside down over the smoking rosemary and let it sit until you are done mixing your cocktail.

 Add ice cubes to a mixing glass or cocktail shaker, and add your gin and rosemary syrup.
 Stir the gin and rosemary syrup together.
 Flip the smoky cocktail glass over and add ice, then strain your cocktail over the ice.

-Top the cocktail off with tonic water and garnish with a lime and sprig of rosemary.
+Top the drink off with tonic water and garnish with a lime and sprig of rosemary.
 If you like, you can singe the end of the rosemary sprig for dramatic effect.

 Ideas to Enjoy Your Cocktail

-The flavors of this smoked gin cocktail are warm and inviting and best enjoyed with friends at a winter cocktail party.
+The flavors of this smoked gin cocktail are warm and inviting and best enjoyed with friends at a winter or holiday party.
 This cocktail would pair well with a nice cheese and charcuterie board, accompanied with plenty of crackers, nuts, and olives.
-However you choose to enjoy this cocktail, you will surely be impressed by its complex flavors.
+However you choose to enjoy your drink, you will surely be impressed by its complex flavors.

 📖 Recipe